tensorflow/tensorflow/tensorflow/tools/tfprof/g3doc/options.md

    It's no limited operation name.
 In code view, it's the code trace.
 In op view, it's the operation type name.
 Different from `-account_type_regexes`, Statistics are used even if a name is not displayed.
-   For example, in code view, a callee might be hidden by its statistics is still aggregated by it's caller. `-account_displayed_op_only`, however, breaks the rule and only use statistics of displayed names.
+   For example, in code view, a callee might be hidden, but its statistics is still aggregated by it's caller. `-account_displayed_op_only`, however, breaks the rule and only use statistics of displayed names.